shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

-   SphinxCon JP 2012 was very exciting.
+   SphinxCon JP at last year was very exciting.
    I think it is the first Sphinx event in the world!
    About 70 people were gathered on this event.
-   We would like to do something in PyCon APAC of this year.
+   We would like to do something in PyCon APAC of this year too.

 .. s6:: styles